 An amputation is a devastating loss that takes a long period of adjustment for the individual and his family and friends.
 The individual will have to re-assess his daily routine and may need multiple surgeries over the course of his life.
 Making this even harder is the medical bills that quickly pile up in the weeks following an accident.

 Workers’ compensation can pay for some of the medical bills and lost earnings, but it does not cover the life changes one must handle after an amputation.
 If you have been injured on a construction site, the property owner, the general contractor or a sub-contractor may be liable for any injuries sustained.
 You may be able to recover damages for future earnings, pain and suffering, medical expenses and other compensation.

-The Boston construction accident lawyers at Breakstone, White & Gluck have over 80 years combined experience handling cases involving Massachusetts workplace injuries involving construction equipment accidents and crane accidents.
-If you or a loved one has been injured, contact us today at 617-723-7676 or use our contact form.
+The Boston construction accident lawyers at Breakstone, White & Gluck have over 100 years combined experience handling cases involving Massachusetts workplace injuries involving construction equipment accidents and crane accidents.
+If you or a loved one has been injured, contact us today.